Child Support Attorney in Collin County

 Support Fee Calculations and The Number of Children

 Depending on how many children are shared between an individual and their spouse, the court will decide exactly how much should be paid through support amounts.

 Typically, the state of Texas uses the following divisions for determining child support fee calculations:

 - 20% of a parent’s net income if they are contributing to support one child

 - 25% of a parent’s net income if they are contributing to support two children

 - 30% of a parent’s net income if they are contributing to support three children

 - 35% of a parent’s net income if they are contributing to support four children

-Personalized Guidance for Your Unique Circumstances
+Personalized Guidance for Your Child Support Circumstances in Collin County

 Lisa Baker Canterberry, Attorney At Law is keenly aware that no two families are the same, and thus no two custody situations are the same either.
 Your individual circumstances could require more financial support from your spouse, or perhaps recent misfortunes prevent you from offering as much monetary help at this current time.
 No matter what the issue is, rely on your Collin County child support attorney to offer personalized counsel that address your individual needs.